react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 To encourage React Native library and product developers to proactively migrate to these new APIs, React Native for Web plans to only support these W3C standards-based APIs in future versions.
 This will allow us to incrementally add APIs to React Native without needing to commit to simultaneously deprecating APIs and migrating existing React Native code.
 Existing React Native developers must adopt these APIs if they wish to support web.

-### Crate a separate package or export for DOM bindings
+### Create a separate package or export for DOM bindings

 The next step would be to begin exporting separate React DOM bindings from React Native.
 This would aim to allow code originally written with React DOM to run on React Native with only minor modifications.
 There would be no need to use React Native for Web, and the web layer in this scenario would be a lot smaller, limited mostly to implementing the modern W3C events API and integrating a style API that allows for static extraction to optimized CSS.